Eyelid Lift (Blepharoplasty)

-Blepharoplasty can be performed on either the upper or lower eyelids, or both.
 The Blepharoplasty procedure often involves the surgical removal of excess muscle tissues, skin, or fatty tissue from around the eye, and is used to reinforce muscle tissues to strengthen and tighten them.
 The final result is a more youthful, awake appearance and an enhanced range of vision.

 How Is Blepharoplasty Done?

 Blepharoplasty is an outpatient procedure, meaning it does not require an overnight stay in a hospital when performed.
 The procedure itself can take approximately 30 minutes to complete.

 Prior to beginning the procedure, Dr. Moreira injects a local anesthetic into the eyelid, numbing the area and ensuring the procedure will be painless.
 In addition, oral sedatives can be used to help patients relax during the procedure.
 Dr. Moreira will initially create an incision along the natural crease of the upper eyelid, helping to conceal and minimize visual scarring after the incision heals.
 She will then remove any excess skin, muscle, and fat that may contribute to eyelid droopiness.
 Once completed, Dr. Moreira will close the incision by utilizing dissolvable sutures.